1. Build the Know, Like and Trust Factor

 3. Create Business Opportunities

-When you build your people-to-people marketing skills, you also open the door to more business opportunities because a personal connection experience leaves a a long-lasting impression.
+When you build your relationship marketing skills, you also open the door to more business opportunities because a personal connection experience leaves a a long-lasting impression.

 That fond memory which you created with your customer will cause you to come to their mind more quickly and frequently.
 Thus, when a friend of your customer asks for a business venture referral, your name will be on the tip of your customer’s tongue.